AnAkkk/TFTrue/README.md

 # Additional dependencies

 ModuleScanner and FunctionRoute were made by Didrole.
-The source code is not available yet but should be *soon*.
 The libraries are part of the repository for now. jsoncpp (https://github.com/open-source-parsers/jsoncpp) is needed too and included in this repository.

 # Configuration